opengeospatial/SELFIE/docs/README.md

 1. [Take part in discussions in the issues.](https://github.com/opengeospatial/SELFIE/issues)

 As SELFIE progresses, there will be opportunities to implement experimental contributions using data and use cases important to you and your stakeholders.

-## Repository plan

-This repository will be used to house sample data as well as SELFIE web resources.
-As was the case in the first [ELFIE](https://opengeospatial.github.io/ELFIE/), many IE outcomes will be static web resources that will be available as long as the opengeospatial.github.io hosting is available.

-### `data/`
-All example data (that can be checked in) that used or referred to in the SELFIE project, will be housed in the `data/` folder.
-The aim is for SELFIE examples and demonstrations to be based on reproducible code and small sample datasets.
-Some examples will require running web-servers and/or notebooks.

-### `docs/`
-The [https://opengeospatial.github.io/SELFIE/](https://opengeospatial.github.io/SELFIE/) resouces are housed in the `docs/` folder.

-### `er/`
-The Engineering Report will be drafted in AsciiDoc within the `er/` folder.

-### `tools/`
-All software tools will be housed in the `tools/` folder.
-Jupyter notebook source files, docker containers, javascript apps, etc. will all be housed here as a record of work done for SELFIE.

-## Contributing

-All contributions should be made through the fork/pull request workflow common to open source github projects.
-There are many tutorials on the workflow and the basic tools needed for it.
-To make a contribution,

-1. Fork this repository
-1. Clone your fork to a local repository
-1. Add this repository as upstream
-1. Make changes -- commit them
-1. Push changes to your personal fork
-1. Open a pull request
-1. Get review
-1. Address review
-1. Pull request gets merged by someone with privileges
-1. Pull changes from upstream to your local repository

-Feel free to ask questions in the issues if you need help.